sonocotta/loud-esp/README.md

 - LMS can be extended by numerous plugins and can be controlled using a Web browser or dedicated applications (iPhone, Android).
 - It can also send audio to UPnP, Sonos, Chromecast, and AirPlay speakers/devices.

-All ESP32-based boards are tested with [Squeezelite-ESP32](https://github.com/sle118/squeezelite-esp32) software, which can be flashed using nothing but web-browser.
+All ESP32-based boards are tested with [Squeezelite-ESP32](https://github.com/sle118/squeezelite-esp32) software, which can be flashed using nothing but web browser.
 You can use [Squeezelite-ESP32 installer](https://sonocotta.github.io/esp32-audio-dock/) for that purpose.

 ### How to flash and configure